The Tables of Discipleship

 Children at First Friends, from toddlers through sixth grade, are an important part of our church family.
 Their INNER TABLE is fostered by the encouragement to read and memorize scripture as well as teaching them to talk to God in prayer.
 Often there is devotional material that can be taken home in order to further strengthen their relationship with God.
 The COMMON TABLE fellowship happens during the Sunday School Hour and during Kid Connection.
 Weekly, children learn from and discuss bible based curriculum to help them grow in their faith alongside their friends.
 Their GATHERED TABLE occurs on Wednesday nights at Friends For Christ (FFC).
 Here, kids meet together, share a meal, hear the Word, learn from scripture, play games, and create art.
 The children’s MISSION TABLE is mostly lived out in their schools and communities as they express their faith in Jesus to those around them.
 Many also participate in service projects and interact with their friends in a way that shows the grace and compassion of Christ.

-Our students in grades 7–12, are encouraged weekly to participate in their INNER TABLE by taking home devotional sheets from The Gate.
-With these, they are provided both scripture readings and meditation questions to ponder their life and relationship with God.
-Every other week at The Gate, they engage in the COMMON TABLE with intentional small group discussion time centered around the previous week’s message.
-There is another small group opportunity on Sunday mornings called Coffee & Conversations where they further discuss central themes from Wednesday nights.
+Our students in grades 7–12 are encouraged weekly to participate in their INNER TABLE by taking home devotional sheets from The Gate.
+With these, they are provided with scripture readings and questions to ponder their life in Christ and different ways they can actively engage as a part of The Church in the world.
+Each week at The Gate, they engage in the COMMON TABLE with intentional group discussion time centered around scripture and the central idea of the night.
+There is another small group opportunity on Sunday mornings called Gate Bible Fellowship where they come together to discuss new scripture and ideas related to Gathering, Growing, and Going into the world as Jesus’ followers.
 Their GATHERED TABLE is on Wednesday nights at The Gate.
-They share a meal together, worship and hear the Word together, and play games together.
-And finally, the students are empowered to live out their MISSION TABLE in their schools where they can walk confidently in the hope of Jesus as well as participating in both local service projects and mission trips.
+They share a meal together, fellowship, hear the Word together, and play games.
+And finally, the students are encouraged and empowered to live out their MISSION TABLE as they step into each sphere of life and into the relationships they engage in on a daily basis.
+In each sphere and in each relationship, they can walk confidently in the hope of Jesus as they are supported by one another as well as participating in both local service projects and mission trips.